UNIVERSE-HPC/UNIVERSE-HPC.github.io/_pages/events/2025-03-27_project-end.md

 ---
 layout: single
 classes: wide
-title: HPC Ready - Three years of developing RSE skills with UNIVERSE-HPC (tentative)
+title: HPC Ready - Developing RSE and HPC skills

 permalink: /events/2025-03-27_project-end/
 author_profile: false

 ---

-**Join us for "HPC Ready - Three years of developing RSE skills with UNIVERSE-HPC" on Thursday 27th March 2025 from 10:00 to 16:00 UTC**, which will take place **in person at the University of Edinburgh [Bayes Centre](https://bayes-centre.ed.ac.uk/), and online**.
+**Join us for "HPC Ready: Developing RSE and HPC skills" on Thursday 27th March 2025 from 10:00 to 16:00 UTC**, which will take place **in person at the University of Edinburgh [Bayes Centre](https://bayes-centre.ed.ac.uk/), and online**.

 Everyone is welcome!